morinlab/lymphopedia/IKZF3.md

 # IKZF3
 ## Overview
+IKZF3 (IKAROS family zinc finger 3, also known as AIOLOS) is a transcription factor involved in regulating B-cell development and function.
+Mutations in IKZF3 can lead to transcriptional dysregulation and contribute to the pathogenesis of B-cell neoplasms.
 IKZF3 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.

 ## Relevance tier by entity